 - Tell us about any ideas you might have about making a difference to the river, and how you can help to make that happen.

-- Take your friends for walks along the river and encourage them to enjoy it.
+- Take your friends for walks along the river, especially through reserves that are maintained by the river network groups

 - Pick up any litter you see.
 (It helps if you take a rubbish bag with you on your walks)

-- Wash your car on the grass so the soapy water doesn’t flow onto the street and eventually into the river.
+- Wash your car on the grass so the water doesn’t flow onto the street and eventually into the river, don't use soap.

-- If you have a dog, pick up its poo on river banks and in parks.
+- If you have a dog, pick up its poo, especially on river banks and in parks.

-- Wash any DIY paint brushes in the laundry sink - avoid any water with paint in it flowing into storm water drains.
+- Wash any DIY paint brushes in the laundry sink, or at a garden tap - avoid any water with paint in it flowing into storm water drains by tipping dirty water in an out of the way spot in the garden.

 - Ask your mechanic if they can supply copper-free brake pads for your car.

-- Get your sewage pipes checked for any cracks, and fix them
+- Get your sewerage pipes checked for any cracks, and fix them

 - Don’t apply garden fertilisers, or sprays (especially moss killers) just before a heavy rain event - otherwise the nutrients might run straight off the garden into storm water.

-- Minimise the hard surfaces on your property - gardens, permeable pavers and help to soak up rainwater and slow down run off into stormwater drains.
+- Minimise the hard surfaces on your property - use permeable pavers instead of ashpalt for paths, create a garden, lawn - and help to soak up rainwater or slow down run off into stormwater drains.
 Rain barrels and tanks help too!